AlwaysLivid/Discord-ShellBot/README.md

 # ShellBot
 Perform administrative tasks remotely via Discord, without the need of port forwarding and other complicated networking stuff.
+This bot was made for experimental/educational purposes.

 # Features
 You (and only you!) can run commands on your Windows/Mac/Linux workstation by simply ordering the bot to do so.